datopian/datahub/site/content/howto/drd.md

     "
  />
 ```

-- It can be used with a URL string
+- It can be used by passing a URL string
 ![](https://hackmd.io/_uploads/S19GXYXBn.png)
 ```
 <Table url="https://raw.githubusercontent.com/datasets/finance-vix/main/data/vix-daily.csv" />
 ```
+- More info on the [storybook page](https://storybook.portaljs.org/?path=/docs/components-table--docs)

 ## Charts

 ### Linecharts

+- You can add simple line charts with the `<LineChart>` component
-- You can add LineCharts passing in a array of data
+- Here is an example passing in a array of data
 ![](https://hackmd.io/_uploads/S1TBXYXH3.png)
 ```
 <LineChart